 - Great Danes.

-Of course, even if your dog is not one of these breeds, it is still possible (albeit a slim chance) that he or she will develop a problem with the mandible.
+Of course, even if your dog is not one of these breeds, it is still possible (albeit a slim chance) that they will develop a problem with the mandible.

 Diagnosis of Craniomandibular Osteopathy